nguyennampfiev/nguyennampfiev/README.md

 # Hi there, I'm [Your Name] 👋

-I'm a [your profession] with a passion for [your passions].
-I enjoy working on [types of projects you enjoy].
+I'm a PostDoc with a passion for ML, DL and Computer Vision.
+I enjoy working on ANR Chamdoc project.
 Check out some of my work below!

-- 🔭 I’m currently working on [current project]
+- 🔭 I’m currently working on ANR Chamdoc project
-- 🌱 I’m currently learning [current learning goal]
+- 🌱 I’m currently learning NLP as well as LLMs, RAG
-- 👯 I’m looking to collaborate on [type of projects]
+- 👯 I’m looking to collaborate on
-- 💬 Ask me about [topics you can help with]
+- 💬 Ask me about Document Processing, OCR, Denoising, Generative Modeling, Action Recognition.
-- 📫 How to reach me: [your email or other contact info]
+- 📫 How to reach me: nguyennampfiev1995@gmail.com

 ## 🚀 Projects